mercadopago/devsite-docs/guides/nuvemshop/prerequisites.en.md

 # Prerequisites

 In order to integrate Mercado Pago with Tiendanube, you must meet the requirements below.

+> WARNING
+>
+> Important
+>
+> If the integrator does not have access to the Mercado Pago account that will be linked to the store, another person with access should carry out the process.
+To learn how to change the linked Mercado Pago account, refer to the "Change Mercado Pago Account" section in the [Integration Configuration](/developers/en/docs/nuvemshop/integration) documentation.

 | Requirements | Description | Specifications |
 |---|---|---|